nextcloud/documentation/developer_manual/design/html.rst

 Checkboxes and radios
 ======================

-As default html5 checkboxes & radios are **not** customisable, we created an override using label and ``::after`` elements.
+As default html5 checkboxes & radios are **not** customizable, we created an override using label and ``::after`` elements.

-There is 2 colors:
+There are 2 colors:

 * Default themed with the primary color.
 * White colored.